|Flash Pass Attraction|

 Did You Know?

 Road Runner Express, which opened in 1997, was designed by Alan Schilke.
 Schilke is well-known in the amusement park industry working for companies such as Arrow Dynamics, S&S, and Rocky Mountain Construction.
 This isn't the only roller coaster at Fiesta Texas he has designed.
-Schilke was also responsible for designing Iron Rattler and Wonder Woman Golden Lasso Coaster.
+Schilke is also responsible for designing Iron Rattler and Wonder Woman Golden Lasso Coaster.